SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/04-Repository-Inheritance.md

 Let us start by reminding ourselves what typical **inheritance** is.

-When we want to create a new class that extends the functionality of a different one, we can inherit its properties and methods.
+When we want to create a new class that **extends** the functionality of another class, we can inherit its properties and methods.

-That reduces duplicate code and increases modularity.
+This reduces duplicate code and increases **modularity**.

 ## Inheritance in Repositories